ninyam/ninyam.github.io/_pages/PO.md

 - At the end of the semester, there is an online event where mentees give short presentations about their directed reading course, and attend the panel about _Latinx/Hispanic Mathematicians Around The World_.

 ### WHAT FOR?
-> What is belonging?
-The extent to which an individual feels accepted, valued, and legitimate within the community.
+> “What is belonging?
+The extent to which an individual feels accepted, valued, and legitimate within the community.”
 > –[Deanna Haunsperger](https://www.youtube.com/watch?v=jwAE3iHi4vM)

 Pares Ordenados is about the community!
 One of the main goals of this program is to foster collaborations among the members of our Latinx/Hispanic Math Community around the world.